 In addition to editorial assignments, he is consistently working on long-term projects, and collaborates with non-profit organizations working for social justice and on environmental issues.
 His photo essays and images have been published and exhibited widely, both in the United States and abroad.

-Bear was also the photographer and creative director for the (In)Visible Project - a mobile, multimedia installation that offers a human portrait of homelessness in San Diego, as well as a lead instructor at the AjA Project - a participatory photography program that works with refugee youth in San Diego.
+Bear was the photographer and creative director for the (In)Visible Project - a mobile, multimedia installation that offers a human portrait of homelessness in San Diego, as well as a lead instructor at the AjA Project - a participatory photography program that works with refugee youth in San Diego.

 A native of San Antonio, TX, Bear is currently based in Los Angeles, CA, USA where he lives with his wife and collaborator, journalist Ruxandra Guidi, and their daughter.
 Guidi and Guerra often work together under the name Fonografia Collective to produce local and international print, radio, and multimedia stories about human rights and social justice.
 Bear is also a board member and producer with the award-winning non-profit journalism collaborative, Homelands Productions.